vars1ty/JustFetch/README.md

 - `[used_mem]` - Used memory

 ## Custom Commands
-You may display text from external shell-commands by using `$cmd=[command]`.
+You may display text from shell commands with ease, and it's supported by default as long as you don't pass `--raw`.

-For example: `$cmd=uname -o` - Will display the operating system you are using.

-If you don't use custom commands and want to exclude them entirely, add the `--no-cmd` argument when launching JustFetch.
+By default, the config is a mix of bash and a custom format.
+So you can add `$(whoami)` to it and it'll return your username.

-Do note however that custom commands add a lot of overhead and makes JustFetch slower.
+Do note however that **not** using `--raw` results in more overhead and slightly longer execution times, for the added benefit of custom commands.

 ## Custom Color
 You may use colors in your config by defining the text and then the RGB, like such: `rgb["Hello, I'm red!", 255, 0, 0]`, which applies a red color to the text inside.